 The fire ants are commonly known as “super ants” not due to their phenomenal size or ability to leap between buildings or bridges but due to the sheer size of the colonies, these ants create.
 These bizarre insects look similar to garden ants but gather in far bigger colonies.
 In Texas alone, the act of gnawing by fire ants led to the cost associated with damages to electrical and communications equipment totaled $146.5 million per year (Lard et al. 2001).Electric ants are also becoming increasingly common throughout the UK, where their attraction to electricity causes an estimated £1.7bn worth of damage every year.

-Let us have a look at this recent incident which took place in the UK
+Let us have a look at the evidences:

 ‘Electric’ stinging ants set to swarm across the UK – and can cause power blackouts and fires